Dani-Gordon/Noms-backend/README.md

 ## Logged in vs Logged Out

 The NavBar indicates whether someone is logged in or out based on the options available.
 If signed in, there is a Sign Out link available.
-Once signed out, the users authentication token is removed and the user is taken back to the home page.
+Once signed out, the user's authentication token is removed and the user is taken back to the home page.

 ![Screen Shot 2022-05-21 at 22 21 09](https://user-images.githubusercontent.com/99892502/169678624-3f9f187e-53ac-4e88-9a0a-1d1ff8aecb88.png)

 ## Create Your own Recipe

 The form for adding your own recipe includes a section with checkboxes to add ingredients to your recipe.
-It does not currenlty include the ability to add your own or add the quantity of the ingredient, but this is on the list for future functionality!
+It does not currently include the ability to add your own or add the quantity of the ingredient, but this is on the list for future functionality!
 The ingredients currently listed on the form were input manually on the backend in the database, as they are ingredients included in the recipes available to view in the recipe book.
 Pulling the ingredients from the database was challenging as the ingredient itself was nested quite deep within the object.
 Below are snippets of code showing the checkboxes on the form as well as the functions for selecting ingredients.

 <img width="400" alt="CreateOwnRecipe" src="https://user-images.githubusercontent.com/99892502/169678920-6c1ff651-4a2f-4a0e-9b7b-ca3ac2469ee1.png">
 <img width="400" alt="Checkboxes" src="https://user-images.githubusercontent.com/99892502/169678804-98e7cdcc-4d43-45d0-bcd1-5dcd276bd42f.png">